Exercise-19 (After-tax cost computation)

 (2) Computation of after-tax cost of training program:

-Because the training program is a tax deductible expense, it would reduce the taxable income of the company by $20,000 and reduce the income tax by $6,000 ($39,000 – 33,000).
-The after-tax cost of training program would, therefore, be $14,000 ($20,000 – $6,000).
+Because the training program is a tax deductible expense, it would reduce the company’s taxable income by $20,000 and income tax by $6,000 (= $39,000 – 33,000).
+The net of tax cost of training program would, therefore, be $14,000 (= $20,000 – $6,000).

 Alternatively, we can compute the after-tax cost easily by using after-tax cost formula: